AbednAboH/Genetic-Algorithm/README.md

 		# writes fitness for the population in each generation

 	    def solve(self):
+	    	# here the basic structure of a solution is implemented for all algorithems to come
+		# uses algo(i) where i is the generation number i or the "iteration"
-	    	# here the algorithem is implemented for each algorithem
+		# uses stopage() function that stops the code , and is going to be different for each algorithem
-		# might add a seperate function that handls time
+	  def algo(self,i):
+		here we write the algorithem that we want to implement

 ## fitness selector class has a dictionary with all fitness functions so that we can choose the one that we want when we use calculate fitness
 	class fitness_selector: